Osiek, Świętokrzyskie Voivodeship

+History

 Osiek is one of the oldest towns in the region.
 According to legends, in 1020 King Bolesław Chrobry presented the village called Ossziek to the Benedictine Monastery at Święty Krzyż.
 In 1253 the name of the village was spelled Ossek.
 It belonged to Princes of Sandomierz, and had its own marketplace.
 In 1270, Osiek was the property of Prince Bolesław V the Chaste.
 Its residents took advantage of a favorable location, along a merchant route from Kraków, through Sandomierz and Lublin, to the Grand Duchy of Lithuania.
 Many Piast dynasty princes would stop here during their trips across the country.
-Osiek most likely was a fortified gord, and in the mid-14th century, King Kazimierz Wielki built (or strengthened) a local castle.
+Osiek most likely was a fortified gord, and in the mid-14th century, King Casimir III the Great built (or strengthened) a local castle.

-Osiek was burned in the Mongol invasion of Poland, but the village was quickly rebuilt.
-In 1430, King Władysław Jagiełło granted it the Magdeburg rights, allowing the town to organize weekly markets on Wednesdays.
-Osiek was a private town, owned by local szlachta families.
-It prospered during the Polish Golden Age, when it was part of the Sandomierz Voivodeship.
+Osiek was burned in the Second Mongol invasion of Poland, but the village was quickly rebuilt.
+In 1430, King Władysław II Jagiełło granted it the Magdeburg rights, allowing the town to organize weekly markets on Wednesdays.
+Osiek was a royal town of the Kingdom of Poland, administratively located in the Chęciny County in the Sandomierz Voivodeship in the Lesser Poland Province.
+It prospered during the Polish Golden Age.
 In the second half of the 16th century, its population amounted to 1,000, with a number of guilds, such as bakers, butchers, blacksmiths, tailors, potmakers, and millers.
 Osiek had 100 houses, and a wooden parish church of St. Stanisław.
 The decline of the town was brought by the Swedish invasion of Poland (1655–1660).
 Like almost all Lesser Poland's towns, Osiek was ransacked and burned, and never recovered from the destruction.

-Until the Partitions of Poland, it remained within borders of the Sandomierz Voivodeship, and since 1815, it was part of the Russian-controlled Congress Poland.
+Following the Third Partition of Poland, in 1795, it was annexed by Austria.
+After the Polish victory in the Austro-Polish War of 1809, it was regained by Poles and included within the short-lived Duchy of Warsaw.
+After its dissolution, since 1815, it was part of the Russian-controlled Congress Poland.
 The town further declined in the 19th century, losing its charter in 1869, after January Uprising.

-Osiek was destroyed in both world wars, during the Invasion of Poland (September 1939), retreating units of the Polish Army fought here a battle with the Wehrmacht, in which app.
+During the Invasion of Poland (September 1939), retreating units of the Polish Army fought here a battle with the Wehrmacht, in which app.
 100 Poles died.
 As a result of World War I and World War II destruction, there are no other historic buildings in Osiek, except for the parish church.

+On 1 July 1994 Osiek regained its town rights.